 All medications, even over-the-counter medicines, can have side effects.
 Too many NSAIDs can cause ulcers and other stomach problems and, especially among older people, may increase the chance of heart attacks and strokes.
 They might also interact with other medicines.

 Always check with your doctor before taking any medications, even those that don't need a prescription.

 Certain injections have the same effect as many medications.
 Doctors use 2 basic types for spinal stenosis:

 Corticosteroids: These can be injected straight into the area around the spinal cord.
 This is called an epidural injection.
 Like NSAIDs, steroids work on inflammation and pain.
-Your doctor can give them to you at her office.
+An anesthesiologist or other specialist administers the injection.

 Nerve blocks: These are anesthetics injected near the damaged nerves.

 Everybody responds differently to these injections.
 You may get relief for a long time, for a short period, or not at all.

 Acupuncture: This is a traditional Chinese practice in which someone inserts tiny, flexible needles into you or puts pressure on specific parts of your body to ease pain.

 Chiropractic care: Chiropractors try to adjust your spine to reduce pain and improve movement.
 Some also use traction, which involves pulling bones further apart to make more room for the nerves.
 Although there isn't a lot of scientific evidence for this, some people say that traction helps them.

 If these treatments don't work, your doctor may suggest surgery, especially if: